HTTP Resilience Layer

 Overview

-Every request from a KSeF service passes through RestClient (src/http/rest-client.ts), which orchestrates four pluggable policies in a fixed order:
+Every request from a KSeF service passes through RestClient (src/http/rest-client.ts), which orchestrates five pluggable policies in a fixed order:

 Service call